A Global Study of the PETAL Consortium

 Detailed Description

-This study is a prospective longitudinal observational study of newly diagnosed and relapsed/refractory patients with T-cell and NK -cell neoplasm at participating institutions.
-Patients will be enrolled in the study during the course of their first visit as a new patient at the participating institution and followed for up to 4 years through the course of their clinical management.
-Routine demographics, baseline clinical features, including pathology, molecular information related to the tumor, radiology, treatment characteristics and quality of life (QoL) related to their lymphoma care will be collected over the course of 4 years by clinical research teams at every participating institution.
-This data will be de-identified data and then shared through a secure and password protected REDCap with other participating institutions under data usage agreements of the consortium agreement.
-Next generation sequencing including but not limited to such as whole exome sequencing and bulk RNA-sequencing will be performed on archived lymphoma specimens and on mononuclear cells, cfDNA and saliva (when feasible) for detailed molecular characterization of the tumor.
-Molecular correlation with outcomes will be performed.
-Deep learning algorithms will be utilized to predict response and survival of lymphoma subtypes and in heterogeneous clinical scenarios and to various potential therapeutic approaches that the patient has not been exposed to.
+This study is a prospective, longitudinal observational study of patients with newly diagnosed or relapsed/refractory T-cell and NK-cell neoplasms, conducted across multiple participating institutions globally.
+Patients will be enrolled during their initial visit as new patients and will be followed for up to four years through the course of their clinical management.
+Data for routine demographics, baseline clinical features, including pathology, molecular information related to the tumor, radiology, treatment characteristics and quality of life (QoL) associated with their lymphoma care will be collected over the course of 4 years by clinical research teams at every participating institution.
+The de-identified data will be securely shared through a password protected REDCap with other participating institutions under data usage agreements of the consortium.
+Next generation sequencing (NGS) including but not limited to whole exome sequencing and bulk RNA-sequencing will be performed on archived lymphoma specimens, mononuclear cells, cfDNA and saliva (when feasible) for a comprehensive molecular characterization of the tumor.
+Molecular data will be analyzed in correlation with patient outcomes.
+Advanced deep learning algorithms will be applied to predict responses and survival across lymphoma subtypes, heterogeneous clinical scenarios and various potential therapeutic approaches that the patient has not been exposed to.